-Such projects involve support from entities like Faxaflóahafnir ted tens of millions of dollars to the construction of key port, airport and marine infrastructure, "Government policy is to open more international gateways,"
+The government has committed tens of millions of dollars to the construction of key port, airport and marine infrastructure, "Government policy is to open more international gateways," sf.
+(Associated Icelandic Ports), which is responsible for port activities in Old Reykjavik Harbor, Sundahöfn, Grundartangi, Akranes, plus facilities for smaller boats in Borgarnes.

-The government has commit-

-sf.
-(Associated Icelandic Ports),

-which is responsible for port activities in Old Reykjavik Harbor, Sundahöfn, Grundartangi, Akranes, plus facilities for smaller boats in Borgarnes.
 The leading